-Whilst actors such as Johnny Depp and Heath Ledger are sure to top such noughties lists, the iconic age which was the 80’s must not be overlooked.
-So let us turn the clocks back those years in anticipation and prepare to compile a list of the ultimate actors of the 80’s.
+The 1980s was an iconic age which must not be overlooked.
+So let us turn the clocks back those years in anticipation and prepare to compile a list of the ultimate actors of the 80s.

 Eddie Murphy emerged in the 1980’s and has seen his career flourish since.
 Cast in a number of flamboyant roles, Murphy began the Beverly Hills Cop (the film that would later generate the noughties’ Axel F ‘Crazy Frog’ smash) trilogy in 1984 whilst also appearing in Coming To America (1988), The Golden Child (1986) and Trading Places (1983) with our number eight, Dan Aykroyd.

 Dan Aykroyd makes the list after writing and starring in three truly iconic 80’s films.
 1980’s The Blues Brothers (1980), 1984’s Ghostbusters and subsequent sequel Ghostbusters II (1989) all share Ackroyd’s unique humour.
 Add to these his comedic appearances in films such as My Stepmother Is An Alien (1988) (which stars a young Alison Hannigan as his daughter) and The Great Outdoors (1988).

 Michael J Fox speeds in at number six on the strength of the popularity of the Back To The Future (1985) series.
 Also appearing in films such as Teen Wolf (1985), Fox shot to fame as Marty McFly alongside Christopher Lloyd’s quirky Doc and his flux capacitor.